pfnet-research/NoTransactionBandNetwork/README.md

 ![price_lookback](fig/lb_price.png)

-The figure above plots the derivative price (technically derivative price spreads, which are prices subtracted by that without transaction cost) as a function of transaction cost.
+The figure above plots the derivative price (technically derivative price spreads, which are prices subtracted by that without transaction cost) as a function of the transaction cost.
 The no-transaction-band network attains cheaper prices than the ordinary network and an approximate analytic formula.

 ## Proposed Architecture: No-Transaction Band Network